SAULdigitalfabrication/benchparklet/README.md

 Unfortunately some of the new holes were not drilled accurately and when each set was being assembled, the holes did not line up.

 ###The Platform
 Another aim of this elective was to design a foundation system that would allow the bench to sit on different terrains and be adaptable to small slopes.
+Many different solutions were proposed and tested, some proved to be too costly while others, which attempted to integrate more into the structure of the bench, actually made the whole

 _italic_
 **bold**